marciof/Eon/specification/Specification.md

 If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 If any of the arguments isn't a number, it returns the result of `(debug 'type-mismatch)`.

+Dividing any number by zero or infinity by infinity returns the result of `(debug 'undefined-arithmetic)`.

 ```
 (/ x:Number y:Number ...) : Number